-This is what it says on the back cover:
+This overview page is here to tell you what it says on the back cover:

 ‘This updated volume guides us through the twists and turns of a digitally connected society.
 Whether you’re an artist, teacher, parent, scholar, or just interested in digital media today, this book is essential reading’ — Kylie Peppler, Indiana University